Can you whip egg whites in a blender? Yes, you can.

 Looking for an easier way to whip your egg whites?
 Or thinking of ditching the manual method for a blender?
 This article answers some of the questions you may have.
 Just read on!

-You can whip egg whites in a blender.
-However, with a blender, you run the risk of overmixing your egg whites—until they become overly soft.
+You can whip egg white with blender.
+However, with a blender, you run the risk of overmixing your egg whites until they become overly soft.
 Overmixing also busts the protein particles and causes the egg whites to easily untrap air.
 Whipping your egg whites by hand or with a mixer would be more appropriate if you want to avoid any mistakes.

 Can You Whip Egg Whites In A Blender?

 Yes, you can beat egg white using blender.
 But, when you overbeat your egg white, they turn grainy and soft.
 Using them like this in your food would be wrong, as they may not offer the right texture you’d love to have in your foods.
 It’s best to just throw them out if they reach this stage.

 A lot of professional chefs even use their blenders because it’s faster and less tasking to handle.
 However, it is unadvisable to use blenders, especially on small portions of egg whites.

 Egg whites (otherwise known as abdomen), according to eggyguru.com are a mixture of 90% water and 10% protein.

 When whipped, the protein structure of the abdomen breaks down.